 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Interactions.
+- Interactions.
 If you take any medicines regularly, talk to your doctor before you start using theanine supplements.
-They could interact with stimulants, sedatives, and drugs for high blood pressure, cancer, and high cholesterol.
+They could interact with stimulants, sedatives, and drugs for high blood pressure.